The smooth muscle-specific proteome

 Gene expression shared between smooth muscle and other tissues

-In order to illustrate the relation of smooth muscle tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.
+To illustrate the relation of smooth muscle tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.

 As shown in figure 2, few genes elevated in smooth muscle fit the criteria for group enrichment.
 This is mainly attributed to the fact that smooth muscle is found in exceptionally many tissues, resulting in most of these genes being categorized as low tissue specificity genes.
-Smooth muscle shares the most elevated gene expression with many of the female tissues since these contain a great amount of smooth muscle cells as can be seen in for example PGR.
+Smooth muscle shares elevated gene expression with many of the female tissues since these contain a great amount of smooth muscle cells as can be seen in for example PGR.
 Besides other tissues containing smooth muscle cells this tissue type shares genes with other muscle types like for example tongue and skeletal muscle.
 An example of such a gene is SYNC that is a intermediate filament protein that assists in the transfer of the mechanical forces from the muscle fibers onto the exterior.

 Smooth muscle function

 Smooth muscle fibers can be found throughout the body in, among other places; blood vessels, eyes and hollow organs like the bladder, uterus, intestine and stomach.
 The fibers can exert force on the tissue they are in or around, enabling blood vessel constriction and movement of food through the intestine.
 Unlike skeletal and heart muscle, smooth muscle fibers do not contain Z-discs, but instead contain dense bodies which are used as the anchoring point for the actin and intermediate filaments.